ARTICLE I: NAME

 ARTICLE XII: PREEMPTION STATEMENT

-(A) The Sooner Badminton Club is subject to all provisions of the University of Oklahoma Student Code.
+(A) The OU Badminton Club is subject to all provisions of the University of Oklahoma Student Code.

-(B) The Sooner Badminton Club shall comply with all local, state, and federal laws.
+(B) The OU Badminton Club shall comply with all local, state, and federal laws.

 ARTICLE I: PARTICIPATION IN TOURNAMENTS

 (A) The Club encourages all members to participate in tournaments.
 However, the Club

 can reimburse players for only one part of their expenses, namely tournament fees.
 In